83nyquist/CodeExample/README.md

 ## AI-First Development

 **This project uses a Monolith-by-System architecture** - related classes live in single files, not scattered across dozens of small files, contrary to what we usually associate with well-written and manageable code.
 This is a conscious, defensible trade-off for AI-assisted development.
 The principles remain intact.
 Only the file boundaries have changed.
-In this demo I have only refactored the `EventBusSystem` as an example, but am transitioning more in this direction on my actual project.
+In this demo I have only refactored the `EventBusSystem`  and `InputSystem` as an example, but am transitioning more in this direction on my actual project.

 ### The Facade Pattern Inside
 The `EventBusSystem` monolith follows the **Facade pattern** - a single static class (`EventBusSystem`) acts as the public API, while supporting classes live in the same file but remain internally focused.